 This Thematic Group (TG) provided an opportunity to bring Member State representatives and stakeholders together to discuss how to encourage improved diversity, coverage, connectivity and condition of landscape features within the farmed environment.
 In this context, the TG on Landscape Features and Biodiversity focused on the following objectives:

 - explore how landscape features may be protected, maintained, created and restored using a range of CAP interventions within different MS;

 - identify ways in which farmers may be encouraged to see landscape features as adding value to their operations and overcome barriers / challenges to uptake; and

 - share experiences as to how MS have supported landscape features’ retention and creation in the past and how better data and targeted support may lessen habitat fragmentation and increase biodiversity.

-The TG will consist of a small but dedicated cross-section of informed and engaged stakeholders from across Europe (around 40 in total) who will commit to participating in two meetings and related activities in between the meetings.
+The TG consisted of a small but dedicated cross-section of informed and engaged stakeholders from across Europe (around 40 in total) who committed to participating in two meetings and related activities in between the meetings.
 Please find the list of TG members here.

 Please note: this Thematic Group now takes place within the framework of the EU CAP Network, which was launched on 6 October.
 Further information can be found on the EU CAP Network website.